Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Introduction

-In \S~3, we develop an $\ell$-adic formalism for a general topos.
-We closely follow the methods of \cite{LO2}.
-In \S~4, we apply this formalism to Deligne-Mumford stacks and construct analogues of \eqref{e.fu} and \eqref{e.fd} with $\Lambda$ replaced by a complete discrete valuation ring $\cO$ with fraction field $E$ of characteristic $0$ and residue field $F$ of characteristic~$\ell$.
-Again, we are able to construct the base change isomorphism (\ref{p.dagO}) and the support-forgetting morphism.
-In \S~5, we show that the restriction on the inertia of $f$ disappears when we pass from $\cO$ to $E$.
+This article is organized as follows.
+In Section~\ref{s.1}, we apply the theory of gluing pseudofunctors \cite{glue} and obtain a general gluing result for Deligne-Mumford stacks.
+In Section~\ref{s.2}, we apply this gluing result to construct the six operations for torsion coefficients and relations between them, including the base change isomorphism (Theorem \ref{p.bcc}).
+In Section~\ref{s.3}, we specialize the six operations to constructible complexes and compare with operations constructed by duality.
+In Section~\ref{s.topos}, we develop an $\ell$-adic formalism for a general topos.
+In Section~\ref{s.5}, we apply this formalism to Deligne-Mumford stacks and construct the six operations for $D^+_c(-,\cO)$, where $\cO$ is a complete discrete valuation ring of residue characteristic~$\ell$ invertible on $S$.
+Again, our gluing technique allows us to construct the base change isomorphism in derived categories (Theorem \ref{p.dagO}).
+In Section~\ref{s.6}, we show that if the fraction field $E$ of $\cO$ has characteristic $0$, the restriction on the inertia of $f$ in the construction of $Rf_!$ disappears when we pass from $\cO$ to $E$.
+In Section~\ref{s.cc}, we define pushforward of cohomological correspondences, which is used in the statement of Lefschetz-Verdier formula.
+In Section~\ref{s.LV}, we state and prove the Lefschetz-Verdier formula for Deligne-Mumford stacks.

-Our formalism is used in \cite[\S~2]{Illusie-Zheng} to give a generalization of Laumon's theorem on Euler-Poincar\'e characteristics.
-In \emph{loc.\ cit.}, the cases of $E$-coefficients and $F$-coefficients are treated separately.
-In \S~6, we use Brauer theory to prove that the case of $F$-coefficients follows from the case of $E$-coefficients.

-We have largely ignored logical problems that are usually solved by choosing a universe~$\mathfrak{U}$.
-By a regular scheme, we mean a Noetherian regular scheme.

-It is a pleasure to thank Luc Illusie for the numerous comments he made on drafts of this paper.
-Part of this work was done during a stay at Morningside Center of Mathematics, Beijing.
-The author thanks the center for its hospitality.
+The six operations constructed in this article are used in joint work with Illusie \cite[Section~3]{Illusie-Zheng} to give a generalization of Laumon's theorem comparing direct image and extraordinary direct image.
+In an appendix to the present article (Section~\ref{s.7}), we relate this to modular representation theory and collect a couple of consequences.